The night being warm, I lingered at the Cats’ Field. Many wished to friend me, and my mother pressed me for word of citie cats she knew.

 I sayt, “Picker and Stealer might have the power to make great winds.
 Else, what meant Picker when she sayt the King, Queen, our Earl and all may be raised so high before this year is out they’ll never come to earth again?”

 “Enuff of your fool questions!” my mother cried.
 “Great winds are sent by the Queen Cat of Heaven, none other.
 Now I must to my town house, else Wattie our dog will have my breakfast.”
 And away she ran.

-I passed the better part of the day resting in my lord’s chamber.
-Indeed, so desirous was he of my company that I was not permit to leave, e’en though his other servants went back and forth.
+I passed the morn resting in my lord’s chamber.
 My lord had much business to attend to.
+Indeed, so desirous was he of my company that I was not permit to leave, e’en though his other servants came and went.

 I was not troubled, for I had much to think on.
 I believed we would not return to the citie before leaf fall, and I knew the cats here would beg more tales from me.